hannesN/flocard/README.md

-flocard
+FloCard
 =======

-Flocard is a small application to help me planning my different plot lines.
+FloCard is a small application to help me planning my different plot lines.

+TODO: More description, after the planning...